yerimechoi/Social_Network_API_C18/README.md

   <a name="installationInstructions"></a>
   ## Installation Instructions
   To access this project, you can click on the GitHub URL below and clone the repository to access locally.
+Then, open up Insomnia and enter the URL with the port number.

   https://github.com/yerimechoi/Social_Network_API_C18